webdevak/Explore.reactjs/README.md

 # Explore.reactjs
-  React/React-Reuter were used to create this project.
-With this combination a single page app was created!
+  React/React-Reuter were used to create this single page app!